vertica/VerticaPy/docs/source/tolerance.rst

 .. include:: ../tolerance_table_others.rst

-.. note:: To learn more about the subtle difference betweeen Absolute Error and Relative Error please refer to `this link <https://docs.pytest.org/en/7.1.x/reference/reference.html#pytest-approx>`_.
+.. note:: To learn more about the subtle difference between Absolute Error and Relative Error, see the following `link <https://docs.pytest.org/en/7.1.x/reference/reference.html#pytest-approx>`_.